 Supply Chain Analytics

 Evaluating the supply chain is an ongoing need.
 Retailers will always need to identify the strengths and weaknesses in their supply chain.
 Strengths and weaknesses change constantly owing to external factors.
-With AI augmentation, retailers have more tools at their disposal to head off potential supply chain disasters.
+With AI augmentation, retailers have more tools to head off potential supply chain disasters.
 However, they must use this data effectively.

 Do your customers want what you're selling?
 Do they want as much as you’re ordering from suppliers?
 With improved AI-based demand forecasting, retailers can make more accurate assumptions about customer behaviors - and make their merchandising decisions accordingly.

 Marketing Decision Support